-Once the object that you are looking for appears in the list, double-click on its name, and Starry Night will centre on the object.
-Several information fields are listed beside each object in the list of found objects.
-See "Find Pane Info" on page 87 to learn what these fields mean.
+Once the object that you are looking for appears in the list, double-click on its name, and Starry Night will centre on the

 Note: The same objects might be available in more than one database.
 In these cases, Starry Night will group and list all the databases in which the object appears.
 The primary database in which the object is found is listed first.